danielcbit/apcctrl/doc/manual/manual.rst

 Note also if you are using WinNT or Win2000, the operating system may probe the serial port attempting to attach a serial mouse.
-This will cause apcupsd to be unable to communicate with the serial port.
+This will cause apcctrl to be unable to communicate with the serial port.
 If this happens, or out of precaution, you can edit the ``c:\\boot.ini`` file.
 Find the line that looks something like the
 following: